Bicentennial Lectureship

 Dr. Pinciotti is a licensed psychologist and assistant professor in the Menninger Department of Psychiatry and Behavioral Sciences at Baylor College of Medicine.
 She received her PhD in Clinical Psychology with a Trauma Psychology focus at Northern Illinois University and completed her pre-doctoral residency and post-doctoral fellowship at Rogers Behavioral Health in the OCD and Anxiety track.
 Dr. Pinciotti’s research focuses on the assessment, conceptualization, and treatment of OCD, trauma, and PTSD, in particular when these conditions and experiences intersect.

-During her vist to The Institute of Living, Dr. Pinciotti held two workshops entitled “Disentangling the complex intersections of trauma and obsessive-compulsive disorder,” and a Grand Rounds Presentation entitled “Justice-based treatment considerations for identity-related OCD presentations.”
+During her visit to The Institute of Living, Dr. Pinciotti held two workshops entitled “Disentangling the complex intersections of trauma and obsessive-compulsive disorder,” and a Grand Rounds Presentation entitled “Justice-based treatment considerations for identity-related OCD presentations.”

 2023